corndeladmin/DevOps-Course-Python-Intro/05_control_flow.md

 </details>

+## Revisiting the Shopping Cart

+You can now revisit the [Shopping Cart Exercise](./Exercises/03_shopping_cart.md).
+This time, write a function that takes `shopping_cart` as a parameter, and prints out the three values as before.
+But you should now loop over the list of purchases so you can handle _any_ shopping cart.

+To make it even better, add a second function parameter, `discounts`.
+It should be a list of the current discounts, for example: `[{'item': 'apple', 'discount': '0.5'}]`.
+Instead of your script always discounting apples by 50%, instead check each item in the shopping cart for a matching item in the list of discounts.

 ## Summary

 We've now reached the end of chapter 5.
 At this point you should know how to use: